What Scrolling on Social Media Hasn’t Given You

 Read this post on how discomfort in therapy can be part of growth—not a sign you’re doing it wrong.

-Therapy Services for Individuals, Couples, and Groups
+Therapy Services for Individuals, Couples, Families, and Groups

 -